What is the point of running on an empty stomach?

 A well-trained runner is able to burn fat as well as carbohydrates.
 This allows him to have a greater reserve of energy at his disposal.
 Both sources are not not interchangeable.
 During marathons and shorter formats, carbohydrates are the main source of energy used by your body It is therefore important to train while being satiated.
 During the races longer, like ultra trails, the body's ability to burn fat has a significant impact.

-There is a category apart, those who accumulate long and intense effort: runners able to run a marathon in less than three hours.
+There is a separate category, those who combine long and intense effort: runners capable of running a marathon in less than three hours.
 They work to consume only their carbohydrate reserves during the effort because the fat does not generate enough energy to follow their important demand.
 Burning fat consumes oxygen, which is usually the main limiting factor when one is fit to run a marathon in less than 2h30.

-If you decide to get started and train your body to the fasting effort, we have some final tips to give you as a conclusion:
+If you decide to take the plunge and exercise your body on an empty stomach, we have some final tips for you to wrap up:

 - Start gradually your fasting practice by increasing the duration step by step and staying at rather low speeds at first.